JamieBort/Learning-Directory/Git/pull_request/pull_request_templates/my_pull_request_templates/PULL_REQUEST_TEMPLATE_template.md

      commits if your PR already received reviews or comments.

      Before submitting a Pull Request, please ensure you've done the following:
+     TODO: replace `<repo_name>` with the name of the repo.
-     - 📖 Read the Forem Contributing Guide: https://developers.forem.com/contributing-guide/forem#create-a-pull-request
+     - 📖 Read the Contributing Guide: https://github.com/JamieBort/<repo_name>/blob/master/CONTRIBUTING.md
+     TODO: replace `<repo_name>` with the name of the repo.
-     - 📖 Read the Forem Code of Conduct: https://github.com/forem/forem/blob/main/CODE_OF_CONDUCT.md
+     - 📖 Read the Code of Conduct: https://github.com/JamieBort/<repo_name>/blob/master/Contributor_Covenant_Code_of_Conduct.md
      - 👷‍♀️ Create small PRs.
 In most cases this will be possible.
      - ✅ Provide tests for your changes.
      - 📝 Use descriptive commit messages.
      - 📗 Update any related documentation and include any relevant screenshots.

-     NOTE: Pull Requests from forked repositories will need to be reviewed by a Forem Team member before any CI builds will run.
-Once your PR is approved with a `/ci` reply to the PR, it will be allowed to run subsequent builds without manual approval.
 -->

 ## What type of PR is this? (check all applicable)